Coumestan

 Coumestan is a heterocyclic organic compound.
 Coumestan forms the central core of a variety of natural compounds known collectively as coumestans.
 Coumestans are oxidation products of pterocarpan that are similar to coumarin.
 Coumestans, including coumestrol, a phytoestrogen, are found in a variety of plants.
 Food sources high in coumestans include split peas, pinto beans, lima beans, and especially alfalfa and clover sprouts.

-Coumestrol has about the same binding affinity for the ER-β estrogen receptor as 17β-estradiol, but much less affinity than 17α-estradiol, although the estrogenic potency of coumestrol at both receptors is much less than that of 17β-estradiol.
+Coumestrol has a similar binding affinity for the ER-β estrogen receptor as 17β-estradiol, but much less affinity than 17α-estradiol, although the estrogenic potency of coumestrol at both receptors is much less than that of 17β-estradiol.

 Because of the estrogenic activity of some coumestans, a variety of syntheses have been developed that allow the preparation of coumestans so that their pharmacological effects can be explored.